-The Board of Supervisors initiated a plan to overhaul the County's Zoning Ordinance.
-A focus area of the zoning ordinance rewrite is to implement the new comprehensive vision as expressed in the 2019 Comprehensive Plan.
+The County's new Zoning Ordinance was adopted on December 13, 2023.
+A focus area of the zoning ordinance rewrite was to implement the new comprehensive vision as expressed in the 2019 Comprehensive Plan.
 Numerous policies, strategies, and actions were identified in the Housing Chapter that could remove or ameliorate barriers to affordable housing.
 These included using innovative and flexible regulatory approaches to help fulfill the continuum of housing needs, promoting dense housing products that are affordable by design and price, preserving existing affordable housing stock and ensuring housing remains safe and habitable.
-It is anticipated that the revised ordinance will be completed by the summer of 2023.